nengoxx/ctrl-b/inference_server/README.md

--prevent idle if a connection is open on the server(ping the client or check ports)
+-prevent idle if a connection is open on the server(check ports)

+TODO: only check ports when client is reachable